Author: Scenario Team

 Based on the captions used during the training, there are often prompts that you will want to use every single time to create consistent outputs on the model.
 Scenario will also gather and suggest these as options based on the captions you provided at training time.
 These can be accessed via the **Prompt Builder** on the inference page, or reviewed under the **details** tab of the model's page.

-In our example, the captions include the word “character” often, so we will embed this prompt to guide the model into evoking the style that it learned connected to the word “character”.
-We will also embed the prompts ‘solo’ and ‘no background’ to prevent artifacts and extra characters in each generation.
+In our example, the captions include the word "character" often, so we will embed this prompt to guide the model into evoking the style that it learned connected to the word "character."
+We will also embed the prompts "solo" and "no background" to prevent artifacts and extra characters in each generation.
 Once we have the embeds dialed in, we are ready to create or choose a reference image for the proportions and create our Asset Pack.

-Embed these prompts: character, solo, no background
+**Embed these prompts:** `character, solo, no background`

-Step 4: Create you Assets
+Step 4: Create Your Assets

 You can either generate some characters until you find the proportions you are looking for, or choose an example (it can be from your initial dataset) to use as a reference.
-We have provided the reference image we used here:
+We have provided a reference we used here: <a href="https://drive.google.com/file/d/1p1ckYUD9gbUzcuxw29aCvQwWMFABVYEx/view?usp=sharing">Download the reference image</a>

 Input the reference image on the left panel and choose **ControlNet.** Then select **the Depth** mode.
 If you use the depth map we provided above as your reference image then unselect **Mode Mapping**.
 Start at **influence** 50 and dial in this setting as necessary.
 Lower **influence** will allow the model more freedom to create while a higher **influence** will more strictly adhere to the depth map.